CERT-Polska/Artemis/docs/quick-start.rst

        --scale=karton-bruter=10 \
        --scale=karton-port_scanner=10

+For the full list of available configuration options you may set in the ``.env`` file, see :doc:`user-guide/configuration`.

 .. note ::
    If you get an error that ``docker compose`` is not a valid command, that means that Docker Compose plugin is not installed.
 Please follow the instructions from https://docs.docker.com/compose/install/linux/#install-using-the-repository